 Anthony is leaving the lab for home when he receives Jim's call asking about his availability for a meeting the next morning.
-To find out his schedule, morning.
-To find out his schedule, PPC(G), But Char Jackery Anthony walks up to a nearby display that runs SPALENDAR.
+To find out his schedule, Anthony walks up to a nearby display that runs SPALENDAR.
 The simplified sketches in Figure 6 show how he can quickly obtain this information while holding the call.
 First Anthony swipes and shifts the timeline to the next day (Figure 6-a) where he first sees himself moving to attend a meeting held at the other side of the campus (Figure 6-b).
 The time cursor says this meeting begins at 10am.
-Tapping at the dot reveals more detail (Figure 6-c).
+Tapping at the dot reveals more details (Figure 6-c).
 He also sees that Jim is going to be close to a coffee shop that he will be walking by on his way back from the meeting.
-Anthony tells Jim on the phone that he can meet him at 10:40 at that coffee shop, and verifies that Jim will indeed be near that location.
+Anthony tells Jim on the phone that he can meet him at 10:20 at that coffee shop, and verifies that Jim will indeed be near that location.